plasmak11/pe_stakes/docs/healthcare-fraud.md

 ## Intro

-<p style="font-size: 0.8em;">Welcome to the Healthcare Fraud Database, a comprehensive resource compiling information on fraudulent activities within the healthcare industry.
+<p style="font-size: 0.8em;">Healthcare Fraud Database is a comprehensive resource compiling information on fraudulent activities within the healthcare industry.
 Based on my experience in healthcare startup, interactions with investors, executives, much of the fraud is overlooked as "part of business".
 This database serves as a centralized repository of reported cases and schemes, sourced primarily from news articles, press releases, Department of Justice reports, and Federal Trade Commission announcements.
-This website is currently work-in-progress, as the data validation is ongoing. </p>
+This website is currently work-in-progress, as the data validation is ongoing.
+<span style="font-size: 1em;"><a href="https://www.linkedin.com/in/jung-hoon-son/">Jung Hoon Son, M.D.</a></span></p>

 ```js
 const search_input = Inputs.search(data, {placeholder: "Search cases"});